 In 1887, Lord Acton stated that 'power corrupts and absolute power corrupts absolutely.
 Great men are almost always bad men.'
 Since independence swept over the continent in the 1950s/60s for Africa, at any rate, this maxim would appear to hold true.

 But it didn't have to be like this.
 Contrast Africa with what happened in south-east Asia in the last half century.
 For example, at independence in 1965, the prime minister of Singapore, Lee Kuan Yew, recognised that in order to attract foreign investment which would deliver jobs one of the first things he would need to do would be establish trust in the country.
 To this end he established the rule of law, made the judiciary independent and set up a Corrupt Practices Investigation Bureau with the power to investigate any minister or civil servant right to the very top.
 Anyone found guilty of embezzlement would immediately be dismissed.
 The rest, as they say, is history and today Singapore is one of the most advanced nations on the planet.
-If African leaders had been less predatory and more pragmatic their people would not be struggling as they are today.
+If African leaders had been less predatory and more pragmatic their people would not living in semi-slavery today.

-When white minority rule persisted in South Africa it wasn't long before campaigners of the like of Bishop Trevor Huddleston set up the Anti-Apartheid Movement which resulted in sanctions being levelled at the South African government.
+When white minority rule persisted in South Africa it wasn't long before campaigners of the like of Bishop Trevor Huddleston set up the Anti-Apartheid Movement which resulted in sanctions being levelled on the white South African government.
 After many years this eventually led to the release of Nelson Mandela from prison and, in time, black rule.
 But black rule right throughout the continent has only ever encompassed minority rule.
 For in most African nations the ruling class cling on to power at all costs meaning those in power have the freedom to do what they want and for as long as they want.
 And for those elites corruption has become a way of life.
 But where are the campaign groups in the West today protesting against this injustice?
 They are nowhere to be seen for they fear being accused of racism or neo-colonialism.
 But it can never be racist to condemn the robber barons in governments across the continent whose profligacy deny children proper schools and families food, clean water and decent medical centres.
 At the same time roads remain potholed, overgrown and unmade whilst power supplies remain unpredictable at best.